Naveen2070/algo/README.md

 For detailed syntax guidelines, refer to [Documentation.md](Documentation.md).

-## Configuration

-Algo reads configuration from a `config.lang` file in the project directory.
-If no config file is found, default values are used.
-Configuration options include:

-- `Language`: The target language for conversion (e.g., JavaScript).
-- `Format`: The target language format for file creation (e.g., js for JavaScript).
-- `Version`: The version of the target language (optional).
-- `OutFolder`: Specifies the output folder name for converted files.

 ## Disclaimer

 **_Please note that Algo is still in its early stages of development, and the conversion capabilities are limited.
 There might be breaking changes in future updates.
 Use it with caution and report any bugs or issues you encounter._**

 ## Contact

-For any inquiries or support, feel free to contact the project maintainer at [naveenrameshcud@gmail.com](mailto:naveenrameshcud@gmail.com).
+For any inquiries or support, feel free to contact the project maintainer at [Gmail](mailto:naveenrameshcud@gmail.com).

 ---